<> <> <> <>

 That might sound boring.
 But some amazing things will start happening.
 Your mind will quiet.
 You will feel more in the moment, otherwise known as "present".

 Even better is when you catch yourself when you are in an argument or getting frustrated.
-You will recognise that you are angry as oppose to just being angry.
+You will recognise that you are angry as opposed to just being angry.

 It will feel like you are suddenly sitting on the bank next to a raging river as opposed to exhaustively swimming against the flow just to stay above water.